mzoee/Jeux-Video-2D/README.md

 # Jeux Video-2D

-This is a Repository for a game named "bird game" for my course "2D jeux Video" at UNIL.
+This is a Repository for a game named "bird game" for course "2D jeux Video" at UNIL.

 By: Maryam Sadat Zoee